 We suggest a donation of £10 per participant, which goes back to the project enabling us to provide more opportunities for young people.

 Morden Hall Park has a variety of habitats that are managed according to a long-term plan for their conservation.
 You will help with conservation tasks in all of our habitats including removal of invasive species, vegetation cutting and clearing, creating wildlife habitats, gardening, weeding and hedge-cutting.
 There will also be opportunities to try something a bit different on taster sessions offered by our partners.

-Apply for taster sessions or Urban Ranger Club by contacting Hattie on 020 8545 6850 or at Hattie.Clayton@nationaltrust.org.uk.
+Book a taster session or apply for Morden Urban Rangers by contacting Hattie on 020 8545 6850 or at Hattie.Clayton@nationaltrust.org.uk.